Wallack's Theatre: Brougham's Lyceum, 1850–52

-The performances at the new theater were principally burlesques and farces.
+Wallack's Theatre, 1852–61

+1852–56

 Brougham was a successful actor, but this enterprise failed.
 After two seasons, James W. Wallack leased the house and, following custom, renamed it for himself.
 Aged 57, he was a well-known and well-respected British American actor who had proved himself as a manager at the National Theater (Church and Leonard Streets) from 1837 until it burned down in 1839.
 After extensive renovation, he opened his new theater on September 8, 1852, with The Way to Get Married and The Boarding School.
 His sons, Lester, age 32, and Charles, were stage-manager and treasurer, respectively.
 Theodore Moss, who was to become a lifelong associate of the Wallacks, was assistant treasurer and later became treasurer, his position for many years.
 Admissions were fifty and twenty-five cents.

 The elder Wallack had made his first appearance in America at age 24, on September 7, 1818, playing Macbeth at the Park Theatre to much acclaim.
 Lester's first appearance in the United States had been made, also to much acclaim, at age 27 on opening night of the aforementioned Broadway Theatre, September 27, 1847, playing Sir Charles Coldstream in the afterpiece, Dion Boucicault's and Charles Mathews' farce Used Up.
 (His stage name was John Lester; he didn't work as Lester Wallack until October 1858.)

 In 1854, Putnam's Monthly commented:

 There are two theatres in New York, and but two which are devoted exclusively to the performance of the regular drama; these are Burton's in Chambers Street, and Wallack's in Broadway. ...
 Wallack's Lyceum, in Broadway, is an exceedingly elegant little house, the style of the interior decoration is in excellent taste, and the effect of a full house is light, cheerful, exhilarating, and brilliant. ...
 Great attention is always paid to the production of pieces at this brilliant little house, and the costumes and scenery form an important part of the attraction.
 English comedy and domestic dramas form the chief attractions at Wallack's, and the house is generally full.
 The utmost order and decorum are maintained ... and everything offensive to the most delicate taste carefully excluded from the stage.

-In 1855 Wallack engaged the actress Mary Gannon, who had a series of critical triumphs in comedies with Wallack's company over the next decade, including performances in James Sheridan Knowles's The Love Chase, Octave Feuillet's The Romance of a Poor Young Man, Knights of the Round Table, Elizabeth Inchbald's To Marry or Not to Marry, and Augustus Glossop Harris's The Little Treasure, among others.
+Charlotte Thompson made her theatrical debut at Wallack's in 1854.
+In 1855, Wallack engaged the actress Mary Gannon, who had a series of critical triumphs in comedies with Wallack's company over the next decade, including performances in James Sheridan Knowles's The Love Chase, Octave Feuillet's The Romance of a Poor Young Man, Knights of the Round Table, Elizabeth Inchbald's To Marry or Not to Marry, and Augustus Glossop Harris's The Little Treasure, among others.